Vikento/MyShopBlock/README.md

       export const my_const_Quantity_after ="Quantity after";
       ```

-      - **""Date IN OUT"** : it is the date of the move of the specified items.
+      - **"Date IN OUT"** : it is the date of the move of the specified items.
 It can be personnalized in the myConstClass.js :
       ```javascript
         // change the "Date IN OUT" to personnalize export const my_const_Date_IN_OUT = "Date IN OUT";